 A matrix containing new data with rows corresponding to subjects, and columns to variables.

-A threshold value to apply to signed Shapley (R2) values.
-If thr=NULL (default), the threshold is set to thr=mean(Shapley(R2) values)).
+A numeric value [0-1] indicating the threshold to apply to the signed Shapley R2 to color the graph.
+If thr = NULL (default), the threshold is set to thr = 0.5*max(abs(signed Shapley R2 values)).

 A logical value.
 If FALSE (default), the processed graph will not be plotted to screen.